 Once you get an idea of who is using Pinterest and what they want, you can start planning on how you can help them.

 How you help them depends upon what you have to offer that the Pinterest users want, but there's a bit more to it than that.

 The Ideal Pinterest Pin

-Pinterest is different than most every other site on the web.
+Pinterest is different than almost every other site on the web.
 Instead of working best with landscape orientation photos, it's a vertical image site.
-All of the photos that show on Pinterest have a maximum width of 735 pixels, after you click on the image.
+All of the photos show on Pinterest have a maximum width of 735 pixels, after you click on the image.
 While showing in the main view, your images are only 238 pixels wide.

 If you're uploading a landscape photo that is only 238 pixels wide, it's probably going to be 158 pixels tall, give or take a pixel.

 Imagine your photo, lost in a sea of tall pins on Pinterest.
 Most blog posts have a featured image using a wide, landscape photo.
 That image won't play well on Pinterest.

 As part of your planning, you need to add another image in portrait orientation to use on Pinterest.
 Make it 735 pixels wide and roughly 1100 pixels tall, but you can vary the height according to your needs.
 That's an image that will keep pace on Pinterest.

 If you want to get ahead, there are some other factors to consider.